Customized Hair Growth Kit - 60% OFF get started

 Ashwagandha

-Ashwagandha has been used for more than 2500 years in ayurvedic medicine to reduce stress and help balance our immune system.
+Ashwagandha has been used in Ayurvedic medicine for over 2500 years to reduce stress and help balance our immune system.
 Lowering stress levels can be one of the mechanisms behind the role of Ashwagandha in healthier hair regrowth and slower hair greying.

 What are the best Vitamins and minerals used to prevent premature gray hair?